danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/EmojiKit.md

 EmojiKit lets you use emoji-based features on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS) using Swift & SwiftUI.

-EmojiKit has everything you need to handle emojis, including support for categories, localization & skin tones, unicode & emoji version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` view components.
+EmojiKit has everything you need to handle emojis, including support for categories, localization & skin tones, unicode & emoji version information, as well as convenient ``EmojiGrid`` and ``EmojiGridScrollView`` view components.